elseesea/liftoff-assignments/P4-Project_Setup/README.md

 # Project Repository
 See the [repository](https://github.com/elseesea/project-time-tracker) for the Project-Time-Tracker.

-# Overview
+## Overview

-My app is a Project-Task Time Tracker.
+This app is a Project-Task Time Tracker.
 Users can use this browser-based tracker to track projects and associated tasks.
 A task can have detailed description, and a project can have many tasks.
 Users can also track the time spent on each task, by manually entering the start